-Small-footed Bat (Myotis leibii): The small-footed bat is federally listed as a species of special concern and is listed as threatened in Pennsylvania.
+Small-footed Bat (Myotis leibii): USFWS is conducting a status review of the small-footed bat in response to a petition to list this species under the Endangered Species Act.
+This species is listed as threatened in Pennsylvania.
 This species is one of the smallest bats in North America and resembles the little brown bat but has a distinctive black mask and ears.
 From Ontario, Quebec, and New England south and west to Arkansas, Kentucky, and Virginia, distribution is very spotty, and the largest populations are in New York, Pennsylvania, West Virginia, and Virginia.
 The small-footed bat uses hilly or mountainous areas in or near deciduous or evergreen forest.
 In Pennsylvania, this species is found mostly in heavy hemlock forests in the foothills of mountains.
 Summer roosts include caves, coal mines, buildings, rock crevices, and bridges over rivers (in expansion joints).
 Warm-season roosts include buildings, hollow trees, and spaces under loose bark, among others (NatureServe 2009).
 No potential bat hibernacula were found within the alignment for alternatives 1, 2, and 2b during surveys in the study area; however, 14 small-footed bats were captured between May 27 and August 12, 2009, along the alignment for alternatives 1, 2, and 2b in Pennsylvania outside the study area (Sanders 2009).
 In addition, talus slopes are potential small-footed bat habitat and this habitat exists along each of the alternatives as discussed in the "Rare and Unique Communities" section of this chapter.
 The alignments for alternatives 3 through 5 have not been specifically surveyed for bats at this time.
 Potential small-footed bat habitat could be found within any of the alternative alignments due to available forested habitat and talus slopes along alternatives 1 through 5.

-Northern Myotis (Myotis septentrionalis): The northern myotis is federally listed and Pennsylvania state listed as a species of special concern.
+Northern Myotis (Myotis septentrionalis): The USFWS is conducting a status review of the Northern myotis in response to a petition to list this species under the Endangered Species Act.
+This species is also listed as a species of special concern in Pennsylvania.
 This is a nocturnal species that feeds along small ponds, in forest clearings, and along the edges of forests, where individuals forage for a variety of night-flying insects.
 The northern myotis hibernates in caves and underground mines, but uses tree cavities and buildings for maternity roosts (PNHP 2011, 1).
 The range of the northern myotis extends through much of Canada and the eastern United States.
 Potential habitat for the northern myotis could be present along the alignments for all alternatives.
 The Pennsylvania Game Commission has stated that the alignments for alternatives 1, 2, 2b, and 3 are outside the buffers (habitat that could support the bat) of northern myotis but the alignments for alternatives 4 and 5 are within the buffers of the northern myotis (PGC 2010a, 2).
 Individuals were collected during mist net surveys conducted from May to August of 2009 in the ROW for alternatives 1, 2, and 2b (Sanders 2009).